sassoftware/python-dlpy/README.md

 ### Prerequisites

-* You must use Python version 3.3 or greater
+* You must use Python version 3.3 or greater.
 * You must install SAS [Scripting Wrapper for Analytics Transfer (SWAT)](https://github.com/sassoftware/python-swat) for Python.
 You can install the package from PyPI by using the command `pip install swat` or from the SAS conda repository by using `conda install -c sas-institute swat`.
-* You must have access to a SAS Viya 4.0 environment with [Machine Learning](https://www.sas.com/en_us/software/machine-learning-deep-learning.html) licensed.
+* You must have access to a SAS Viya 4.0 environment that has [Machine Learning](https://www.sas.com/en_us/software/machine-learning-deep-learning.html) licensed.
-* To use time series APIs, access to either [SAS Econometrics](https://www.sas.com/en_us/software/econometrics.html) or [SAS Visual Forecasting](https://www.sas.com/en_us/software/visual-forecasting.html) is required
+* To use time series APIs, you must have access to either [SAS Econometrics](https://www.sas.com/en_us/software/econometrics.html) or [SAS Visual Forecasting](https://www.sas.com/en_us/software/visual-forecasting.html).
-* A user login to your SAS Viya back-end is required.
+* You must have a user login to your SAS Viya back-end.
 See your system administrator for details if you do not have a SAS Viya account.
-* It is recommended that you install the open source graph visualization software called [Graphviz](https://www.graphviz.org/download/) to enable graphic visualizations of the DLPy deep learning models
+* It is recommended that you install the open source graph visualization software called [Graphviz](https://www.graphviz.org/download/) to enable graphic visualizations of the DLPy deep learning models.
-* Install DLPy using `pip install sas-dlpy` or `conda install -c sas-institute sas-dlpy`
+* Install DLPy using `pip install sas-dlpy` or `conda install -c sas-institute sas-dlpy`.

 #### SAS Viya and DLPY Versions